knuckleswtf/scribe-docs/laravel/documenting/70-custom-endpoints.md

 - **Scenario 2**: You want to sort your endpoints or groups in a specific order, but Scribe keeps going alphabetical.

   :::important
-  In v4, we introduced a new config item that makes this easier.
-You don't need to mess around with the Camel files anymore!
+  In v4, we replaced this process with a new config item that makes this _much_ easier.
+You don't need to mess around with the YAML files anymore!
 [Check it out.](/laravel/tasks/sorting-and-inheritance)
   :::

 - **Scenario 3**: Some packages (like Laravel Passport or Fortify) add extra routes to your application, but you can't document these the usual way, since you can't edit the controller's docblocks.